Real-VeerSandhu/Options-Trading-Simulator/README.md

 - Lock-free concurrent updates
 - Minimal cache misses through strategic memory alignment
 ### Motivation
-Having gained significant experience with C++ through my computer science courses at the University of Waterloo, and during my time as a Software Engineering Intern at a global financial institution, I was inspired to explore the world of derivatives from a software engineering perspective.
-My strong foundation in statistics and probability, combined with the practical experience of working on data-driven financial systems, motivated me to tackle the complexities of options trading simulation.
-This project allowed me to leverage my knowledge of low-level computing, while diving deeper into modern C++ features and performance optimization, giving me a hands-on understanding of the intricacies involved in high-frequency trading and financial modeling.
+Having gained significant experience with C++ through my computer science courses at the University of Waterloo, and being exposed to financal markets as a Software Engineering Intern at a Scotiabank Global Wealth, I was inspired to explore the world of derivatives from a technical perspective.
+This project allowed me to leverage my knowledge of low-level computing and probability while diving deeper into modern C++ features and performance optimization, providing me with an introduction to the development style used in high-frequency trading.